 Detox is a scary prospect for many struggling with drug addiction.

-Here, they’ll get the help they’ll need to ensure that the process moves forward and results in sobriety instead of relapse.
-This article will outline how the process works, and perhaps it might motivate addicted people to obtain the care they need.
+At The Oaks, they’ll get the help they’ll need to give the best chance that the process moves forward and results in sobriety instead of relapse.

 Medical Detox Facts

-Detoxification is considered the first step on the road to recovery from an addiction.
+Detox is considered the first step on the road to recovery from an addiction.
 Each year, many people make the courageous choice to fight back against the problems that they face, and they start their journey in these detox programs.
-In 2001, about 436,000 people entered detoxification programs for addiction, according to the Substance Abuse and Mental Health Services Administration (SAMHSA).
+In 2009, about 2.6 million people received treatment for substance abuse at a specialty facility.

-Of those admissions, the substance of abuse was:
+Of those admissions, the substance of abuse breakdown looks like this:

 As these numbers make clear, thousands of people enter these programs for lifesaving help, so people who fear that they’ll be alone or ostracized for their decision to get help might be wise to think again.
 In fact, they may very well know of someone else who has been through the process.
 In addition, these numbers indicate that detox can be a good choice for people who are addicted to a wide variety of substances.
 Help is available for anyone who needs it.

-The goal of a medical detoxification is twofold.
-First, treatment providers attempt to provide therapies that could prevent major medical catastrophes from occurring during the detoxification process.
-While it’s true that detox is an essentially natural process by which the body removes toxins from the bloodstream and learns to function normally once more, some drugs cause so much damage to the body’s processes that this transition can be dangerous.
+The goal of a medical detox is twofold.
+First, treatment providers attempt to provide therapies that could prevent major medical catastrophes from occurring during the detox process.
+While it’s true that detox is a natural process by which the body removes toxins from the bloodstream and learns to function normally once more, some drugs cause so much damage to the body’s processes that this transition can be dangerous.
 For example, people who attempt to stop drinking alcohol can develop seizures.
-In a study of the phenomenon published in the Journal of General Internal Medicine researchers found that 24 percent developed these symptoms during their alcohol detox.
-It’s clear that this is common, and it can be deadly.
-In a supervised detox program, people have access to immediate help that could stop these consequences form taking place.
+It’s clear that this is common, and it can be deadly.1 In a supervised detox program, people have access to immediate help that could stop these consequences form taking place.

 By promising a quick fix instead of the truly hard work that overcoming an addiction takes, rapid detox can set up the patient for disappointment and eventually failure or relapse.
 Medically managed detox, on the other hand, is time-tested and has proven results.
 The process might take a bit longer to complete, but the results may very well be worth the added effort involved.

-At the beginning of a formal detoxification program, counselors ask a series of questions regarding drug history, such as:
+At the beginning of a formal detox program, counselors ask a series of questions regarding drug history, including the following:

 - What drugs do you take?